 Uranium Recovery Applicant Application Accepted for Review Review Status and Projected Budget Cameco North Trend Expansion (1) 08/28/07 On December 16, 2015, the licensee requested the NRC staff to stop its review of the North Trend application and to instead focus its efforts on the review of the Marsland expansion.
 The SER for the North Trend expansion was completed in July 2013.
 The NRC staff has suspended its work related to the development of the draft Environmental Assessment (EA) and conduct of Section 106 consultations pursuant to the National Historic Preservation Act.
 In addition, the hearing to address contentions related to groundwater is on hold, pending completion of the NRC staff's environmental review.
-The projected total budget to conduct the review is 3.0 FTE and \$600K.
-Uranium One Ludeman Expansion 05/16/12 The NRC staff completed the draft EA on February 27, 2018.
+Uranium One Ludeman Expansion 05/16/12 FTE and \$600K.
+The NRC staff completed the draft EA on February 27, 2018.
 Work will continue on the final EA, which is expected to be completed by August 3, 2018.
+The NRC staff completed its safety review documented in the final SER on March 1, 2018.
 The NRC staff is on schedule to make a licensing decision by August 31, 2018.
 The projected total budget to conduct the review is 3.0 FTE and \$600K.
 Cameco Smith Ranch License Renewal (1) 07/05/12 Environmental and safety reviews are in progress.
-Open issues are currently being addressed.
-On May 2, 2013, the NRC staff issued an RAI on safety and environmental aspects of the renewal request.
-On April 21, 2015, the licensee submitted its responses to the RAI.
-The NRC staff is working with the licensee to close remaining open
+The NRC staff and Cameco met on February 21, 2018, to discuss Cameco's RAI responses.
+Cameco submitted updated RAI responses related to hydrogeology on March 7, 2018.
+Staff understands that Cameco is working